 Peppermint is among the plants that have antioxidants.
 They help improve rabbits’ health in the long term and also protect them from chronic diseases.

 Feeding your rabbit peppermint can improve your rabbit’s digestive system and help with flatulence.
 Yet, as peppermint is high in calcium, huge amounts can cause digestion issues such as diarrhea.
-Too much of any herb is generally unhealthy for your rabbit.
+Too much of any spice is typically unhealthy for your rabbit.

 How to Feed Rabbits Peppermint?